reikrom/random-encouragement/README.md

 ### What it do
-Displays Random encouragement when you  click on the screen && every updates every 30 seconds
+Displays Random encouragement when you  click on the screen && updates every 30 seconds

 ## Available Scripts